Gaussian Process-Gated Hierarchical Mixtures of Experts: Introduction

-The nodes can be univariate, which entails that they use only one feature of the input and compare it against a threshold value \cite{quinlan2014c4}.
-If they are multivariate nodes, they define a linear discriminant in the input space that is used for comparisons \cite{murthy1994system, yildiz2005linear}.
-This discriminant can be generalized to be nonlinear \cite{guo1992classification}.
-Trees can have any kind of nodes chosen by a statistical model selection procedure \cite{yildiz2001omnivariate}.
+{Decision tree nodes exhibit characteristics based on feature comparisons.
+Univariate nodes use a single feature, comparing it against a threshold value \cite{quinlan2014c4}.} In the case of multivariate nodes, they define a linear discriminant in the input space for comparisons \cite{murthy1994system, yildiz2005linear}, {with the ability to generalize this discriminant to be nonlinear \cite{guo1992classification}.
+Decision trees can implement various statistical model selection procedures at their respective nodes \cite{yildiz2001omnivariate}.}

-Unlike in hard deterministic trees, in soft probabilistic decision trees, all the children are selected with a certain probability, \cite{irsoy2012soft}.
-Namely, all the possible paths to all the leaves are traversed and the final decision is contributed by all the leaves but with different probabilities.
-Gaussian soft decision trees for interpretable feature-based classification were studied in \cite{yoo2021gaussian}.
-In \cite{frosst2017distilling}, a deep neural network (DNN) was used to train a soft decision tree that mimics the input-output function discovered by a neural network (NN).
-The authors use soft decision trees in order to provide interpretability for DNNs and explainability of the representations of individual hidden layers.
-They are equivalent to a hierarchical mixture of experts with parametric probabilistic tree-based aggregation \cite{jordan1994hierarchical}.
-The experts are the leaves, while the coefficients are obtained by the gating nodes.
+In contrast to hard deterministic trees, where children are deterministically selected, soft probabilistic decision trees involve selecting children with specific probabilities \cite{irsoy2012soft}. {This entails traversing all the possible paths to the leaves, and the final decision is collectively contributed by all the leaves with varying probabilities.}

+{The interpretability of soft decision trees extends to Gaussian soft decision trees in the context of interpretable feature-based classification \cite{yoo2021gaussian}.} In \cite{frosst2017distilling}, a deep neural network (DNN) was used to train a soft decision tree mimicking the input-output function discovered by a neural network (NN). {Soft decision trees provide interpretability for DNNs and explainability for the representations of individual hidden layers.
+This approach is akin to a hierarchical mixture of experts with parametric probabilistic tree-based aggregation \cite{jordan1994hierarchical}, where the experts correspond to the leaves, and the coefficients are derived from the gating nodes.}

-GP extensions to HMEs have also been studied, \cite{shi2005hierarchical, ng2014hierarchical}.
-Further, \cite{lawrence2007hierarchical}, investigated the unsupervised case in hierarchical GP latent variable models.
+GP extensions to HMEs have also been studied, \cite{shi2005hierarchical, ng2014hierarchical}, and in \cite{lawrence2007hierarchical}, hierarchical GP latent variable models have been investigated.
 We observe that the GP-based HME models rely mostly on function spaces rather than feature spaces.

+{The association between GPs and NNs has been addressed in several papers \cite{lee2017deep, wilson2020bayesian, dutordoir2021deep, pleiss2021limitations}.} Given the relationship between GPs and single-layered NNs with an infinite number of hidden units \cite{neal2012bayesian}, GPs alleviate the challenge of specifying the number of units in hidden layers by implicitly operating with infinite representations, {This is particularly beneficial in the context of feature spaces, where GP models contribute to the formulation of Bayesian Neural Networks (BNNs) capable of quantifying uncertainties.}